 With sections of shallow, almost continuous riffles and fed by warm water from hot springs, this unassuming creek flows alongside the hiking trail from Mary Lake.
 Fly fishermen come to Nez Perce Creek for a chance to catch its Brown Trout.

-Formed near Madison Junction by the confluence of the Firehole and Gibbon Rivers, the Madison River flows along Yellowstone’s West Entrance road before leaving Wyoming and entering Montana.
-It then flows into and out of Hebgen Lake into boulder-strewn tailwater and eventually joins the Jefferson and Gallatin Rivers to form the Missouri River in Three Forks, Montana.
+Fly fishing West Yellowstone starts just northeast of town.
+Formed near Madison Junction by the confluence of the Firehole and Gibbon Rivers, the Madison River flows along Yellowstone’s West Entrance road.
+Just before leaving the park, it flows out of Wyoming and enters Montana.
+This blue-ribbon trout stream then meanders into and out of Hebgen Lake and eventually joins the Jefferson and Gallatin Rivers to form the Missouri River in Three Forks, Montana.

-From its origin on Yount’s Peak just outside Yellowstone’s southeastern boundary to its confluence with the Missouri River near Buford, North Dakota, panoramic views frame the Yellowstone River’s un-dammed 671 mile (1079 km) length.
+From its origin on Yount’s Peak just southeast of Yellowstone’s boundary, to its confluence with the Missouri near Buford, North Dakota, panoramic views frame the Yellowstone River’s un-dammed 671 mile (1079 km) length.

 Supporting diverse ecosystems, the Yellowstone is a haven for native species, the most important cutthroat trout stream in America, and one of the greatest trout streams in the world.
 Between Yellowstone Lake and the Grand Canyon of the Yellowstone, you will find trophy native Cutthroat Trout.
 North of Yellowstone National Park, you will find pocket water and floatable sections.